flock-lab/flock/README.md

 ## License

-Copyright 2020 UMD Database Group.
+Copyright (c) 2020-present UMD Database Group.
 The library, examples, and all source code are released under [AGPL-3.0 License](LICENSE).